Demand Letters Travel Fast

 Satchel's Pizza in Gainesville was sued over its website by a plaintiff who'd filed 52 similar suits in 18 months.
 The demand was $6,000.
 Owner Satchel Raye refused and fought the case.
 It was dismissed with prejudice, meaning the plaintiff can never refile.
 Raye won, but he's an outlier.
 Most owners don't have the appetite or the legal budget for that fight.

-Both cases were about websites.
-Both involved serial plaintiffs or their attorneys.
-Two similar cases, opposite decisions on whether to fight.
+Both cases were about websites and involved serial plaintiffs or their attorneys; the two owners made opposite decisions on whether to fight.

 What the demand letter triggers